bradleywb426/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 No challenges were encountered during these analyses, though many potential difficulties were considered and avoided.

-No challenges were encountered, but many potential ones could have occured.
-Such as over or under filtering data.
-Misstyping functions.
-Choosing inappropriate data or use data incorrectly.
+A primary potential difficulty was over or under filtering, as either path could substantially alter the analysis of the dataset and lead to poor recommendations.
+Another hazard was avoiding using an incorrect function for a task or mistyping a function, which could hinder the analysis of the data or lead to an incorrect analysis of the data.
+Another problem could arise through using inappropriate data for an analysis or using the correct data incorrectly, which can lead to an irrelevant or incorrect analysis.

 ## Results

----

----

-## Analysis and Challanges
-Explain how you performed your analysis using images and links to code, as well as any challenges you encountered and how you overcame them.
-If you had no challenges, describe any possible challenges or difficulties that could be encountered.
-### Analysis of Outcomes based on Launch Date
+- What are two conclusions you can draw about the Outcomes based on Launch Date?
-Looking at the outcomes of the campaigns based on Launch Date, we can see that the failure rate follows the same general pattern as the success rate.
+- Looking at the outcomes of the campaigns based on Launch Date, we can see that the failure rate follows the same general pattern as the success rate.
 The time of the largest difference in failure rates and success rates is from the Late Spring to Summer.
 This corresponds with May to August, and the most successful months are May and June.

-### Analysis of Outcomes based on Goals

-## Challenges and Difficulties Encountered

-## Results
-- What are two conclusions you can draw about the Outcomes based on Launch Date?

 - What can you conclude about the Outcomes based on Goals?